phpmd/phpmd/src/site/rst/download/index.rst

 From the github repository
 ==========================

-If you like to participate on the social coding plattform `GitHub`__, you can use PHPMD's mirror to fork and contribute to PHPMD. ::
+If you like to participate on the social coding platform `GitHub`__, you can use PHPMD's mirror to fork and contribute to PHPMD. ::

   ~ $ git clone git://github.com/phpmd/phpmd.git